| ¡Transliteration Hi, my dear boss, we've finishedloading the first cargo of the New Year

 paragraphs

-¡From Big Edo Prints ¡
+¡From Big Edo Prints ¡On transportation

 in Edo